WDOTS/gh-pages-example/README.md

 GitHub pages allows you to commit your code to a special branch in your repository, and anything on that branch is then served to requests to a special GitHub URL.

-You commit your code to a branch called `gh_pages`.
+You commit your code to a branch called `gh-pages`.

 Everything on this branch is accessible by browsing to http://*yourusername*.github.io/*yourrepository*

-Let's create a `gh_pages` branch and push it up to GitHub:
+Let's create a `gh-pages` branch and push it up to GitHub:

 ```
-$ git checkout -b gh_pages
+$ git checkout -b gh-pages
-$ git push -u origin gh_pages
+$ git push -u origin gh-pages
 ```

 Now browse to http://*yourusername*.github.io/*yourrepository*.
 After a few seconds, you should see the website we've